Fantom-foundation/lachesis_launch/web3_validator_delegator.md

 ### Withdraw Stake

-After enough seconds and epochs have passed since calling PreparedToWithdrawStake(), you can call this function successfully.
+After enough seconds and epochs have passed since calling preparedToWithdrawStake(), you can call this function successfully.

 After calling this function, you won't be able to claim rewards anymore.
 Claim all the rewards before calling this function.

 ```
 personal.unlockAccount(YOUR_ADDRESS, "password", 60) // unlock account for 60 second
-tx = sfc.withdrawStake({from: YOUR_ADDRESS})
+tx = sfcc.withdrawStake({from: YOUR_ADDRESS})
 ```

 #### Checks
-- Passed at least `sfc.stakeLockPeriodTime()` seconds since `prepareToWithdrawStake` was called
+- Passed at least `sfcc.stakeLockPeriodTime()` seconds since `prepareToWithdrawStake` was called
-- Passed at least `sfc.stakeLockPeriodEpochs()` epochs since `prepareToWithdrawStake` was called
+- Passed at least `sfcc.stakeLockPeriodEpochs()` epochs since `prepareToWithdrawStake` was called